RedisLabs/redislabs-docs/content/rs/administering/access-control/user-roles.md

 ### Configuring Roles & Users

-In **access control > roles**, you can configure user roles with:
+In **access control > roles**, you can configure various types of user roles.
+For example:

-- Management roles that define user access to the Admin UI and API for the cluster
+- Management roles that define user access to the Admin UI and cluster API
-- Data access controls with Redis ACLs that define the commands and keys that users can access in database connections
+- Data access controls with Redis ACLs that define the commands and keys that users can access when connecting to databases
-- The databases that you would like each user to be able to access.
+- The databases that you would like each user to be able to access

 ### Management Roles